jabrevaya/nonlinearImputation/readme.md

 09/23/2020: We needed to impose missingness to around 50% (around 55%) - questionable in the end

 ### TODO?
+- PETER: theory finish (define the estimator that only uses fully observed observations, write down proofs better, clean up)
-- PETER: Write down again 'Model' section and estimator definition, write a paragraph about the technical papers we could use for theory
+- PETER: Write down again 'Model' section and estimator definition, write a paragraph about the technical papers we could use for theory DONE
 - JASON: lit review, introduction
 - the Overleaf write-up actually contains 2 different ways to estimate f(a,b;z)=E[y|z,m=0]=E[y|z,m=1]; the second one may be better (1 bandwidth) - LATER
 - random seed needs to be implemented - LATER